 Financial problems have proven to be integral in many divorces, as well as suicides.
 Taking control of your finances by learning and growing is essential.
 No one would think they could be a successful dentist, doctor, teacher, etc. without having an education first.
 Likewise, you can not be successful with your finances without getting an education

 If you need help with financial education resources, please see my Financial Eduction Resources tab.
-Do you need help with your debt, please see my debt help tab.
 If you are drowning in student loan like I once was, start by refinancing them to get a lower interest rate.
 See my Student Loan refinancing tab for great options.
 And if you don’t feel like you know enough to manage your own finances and you need help, see my Financial Planning Services tab for help.

 Debt Free DDS’ Friday Favorites